Please do not contact the surgery about COVID-19 vaccinations.

-For those patients who are currently eligible for a first vaccine, please book via the National Booking Service Click here to book or find a walk in clinic or alternatively call 119
+For all patients who are eligible for a first, second or booster Covid vaccine, please book via the National Booking Service Click here to book or find a walk in clinic or alternatively call 119

 14th July 2021 - Following the update from the Prime Minister in regard to COVID restrictions, please be aware that healthcare settings still have a duty to ensure there are measures in place for infection control.
 Therefore, our current policies will not be relaxed at present.

 Our GP appointments will still be on a telephone basis initially, the GP will ask you to come for a face to face assessment if necessary.
 You must not come into the surgery unless you have been asked to do so by a member of the practice team.

 If you do attend for a face to face visit, you are required to wear a face covering, sanitise your hands upon entering and when leaving, and keep your distance from others in the waiting area.

 The safety of our vulnerable patients and staff is our highest priority.

 You cannot book face to face appointments with a GP.
 All Appointments are triaged by a member of the practice team and a GP telephone consultation will be arranged for you.
 Please provide the information requested by our team when asked.
 If the GP believes you need a face to face review, they will arrange this with you.

 YOU MUST NOT ATTEND THE SURGERY UNLESS YOU HAVE SPOKEN TO A GP OR NURSE ON THE DAY AND BEEN GIVEN A FACE TO FACE APPOINTMENT.
 IF YOU ATTEND WITHOUT VALID REASON YOU WILL BE ASKED TO LEAVE THE BUILDING.